medricr/the_shifting_dark/The_Shifting_Dark.md

 **Notes:**
 - The gun locker is locked by an alphanumeric lock.

 - There are several band posters on the wall, all from old terran concerts.
-There are several for the band "King Gizzard and the Lizard Wizard"
+There are several for the band "King Gizzard and the Lizard Wizard".
+Officer Grant was apparently a fan of classical music.

 - The combination is "KGLW"